Highlights

 60

-Thinking about what happens in this film?
+Wondering what this story is all about?
 Here's the plot: "A fine fine example of spaces between existing as objects themselves A patternistic and memorializing offering to natural totems Two kinds of reversal at play involving black and white as well as reflection and overlap These simple elements create a hurried maze of twisting antler branches twigs and dissected slices of pure space I can hear the crackling fires echoing elk calls and frosty despair JT Rogstad The International Exposition"

 Streaming platforms for Black and White Trypps Number Two haven’t been announced yet.
 Check back soon for updates on where you can watch it online.